casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 <!-- TODO check definitions and add the paths for each stream -->
 - **Deploy events** - Associated with [Deploys](../../concepts/design/casper-design.md#execution-semantics-deploys) on a node.
 Currently, only a `DeployAccepted` event is emitted.
-- **Finality Signature events** - The block has been finalized and cannot be altered. section to learn more about finality signatures.
+- **Finality Signature events** - The block has been finalized and cannot be altered.
 - **Main events** - `ApiVersion`, `BlockAdded`, `DeployProcessed`, `DeployExpired`, `Fault`, `Step`, and `Shutdown` events.

-This page describes each event type, and how to listen and respond to events.
+This page describes how to listen and respond to each event type.
 For details on custom serializations, check the [Serialization Standard](../../concepts/serialization-standard.md).
 Also, the [Types](../json-rpc/types_chain.md) page defines the terms used in the event stream output.

 ## Listening to the Event Stream